Yuh Myung-woo: Professional career

 Yuh started his pro career in 1982.
-Yuh's pro debut came against Byung-Boum Choi in Chinju, on March 3.
+Yuh's pro debut came against Choi Byung-bum in Chinju, on March 3.
 Yuh won a 4 round decision.
-Yuh would go on to win his next six fights, all by decision in 4 rounds.
-Yuh's first fight beyond the minimum 4 round distance came against Hyo-Young Park in July 82, winning a 6 round decision.
+Yuh would go on to win his next six fights, all by decision in four rounds.
+Yuh's first fight beyond the minimum four-round distance came against Park Hyo-yong in July 82, winning a six-round decision.

-In his 8th fight, Yuh faced Ki-Chang Kim in an 8 round fight in Daegu.
+In his 8th fight, Yuh faced Kim Ki-Chang in an eight-round fight in Daegu.
 Yuh won a unanimous decision to remain undefeated.
-Kim would go on to hold both the Korean National and OPBF super flyweight titles.
-Kim also earned a shot at the IBF super flyweight title later in his career.
+Kim would go on to hold both the Korean National and OPBF super-flyweight titles.
+Kim also earned a shot at the IBF super-flyweight title later in his career.

-Two fights later, Yuh decisioned Rae-Ki Ahn over 8 rounds, Ahn would go on to hold the Korean National Flyweight Title and earn a title shot at the WBC flyweight title.
+Two fights later, Yuh decisioned Ahn Rae-ki over eight rounds.
+Ahn would go on to hold the Korean National Flyweight Title and earn a title shot at the WBC flyweight title.

-Yuh next decisioned future Korean National light flyweight title holder Ha-Shik Lim, then scored his first stoppage win with a second round KO over Little Baguio.
-Baguio was a 2-time Philippine National light flyweight title holder.
+Yuh next decisioned future Korean National light-flyweight title-holder Lim Ha-shik, and then scored his first stoppage win with a second-round KO over Little Baguio.
+Baguio was a two-time Philippine National light-flyweight title holder.

-Yuh's 15th pro fight proved that he was a true contender.
-Yuh defeated future IBF flyweight champion Bi Won Chung.
-Yuh defeated Chung via a 10 round decision.

-Yuh Myung-woo won his first professional title in his 16th fight, capturing the vacant OPBF light flyweight title with a 3rd round Knockout of Edwin Inocencio.
-This fight took place on December 2, 1984 at the Munhwa Gymnasium in Seoul, South Korea.
-Inocencio was the reigning Philippine National light flyweight champion at the time.
+Yuh's 15th pro fight proved that he was a true contender; Yuh defeated future IBF flyweight champion Jung Bi-won via a 10-round decision.
+He then won his first professional title in his 16th fight, capturing the vacant OPBF light-flyweight title with a 3rd round Knockout of Edwin Inocencio.
+This fight took place on December 2, 1984, at the Munhwa Gymnasium in Seoul, South Korea.
+Inocencio was the reigning Philippine National light-flyweight champion at the time.

-Yuh would defend the OPBF title once, a 3rd round KO of Tubagus Jaya, and score another non-title victory before challenging for his first world title.
+Yuh would defend this regional title once, scoring a third-round KO over Tubagus Jaya, before scoring another victory in a non-title bout before challenging for his first world title.

-On December 8, 1985, Yuh challenged reigning WBA light flyweight champion Joey Olivo.
-Yuh defeated the Mexican-American champion by split decision over 15 rounds to capture his first World Title.
-Yuh won by scores of 146-141, 143-145 and 148-142.
-Yuh became the second Korean fighter to hold this title, Hwan Jin Kim had held it briefly in 1981.
+On December 8, 1985, Yuh challenged reigning WBA light-flyweight champion Joey Olivo.
+Yuh defeated the Mexican-American champion by split decision over 15 rounds to capture his first World Title, winning by scores of 146-141, 143-145, and 148-142.
+Yuh became the second Korean fighter to hold this title—Kim Hwan-jin had held it briefly in 1981.